-I am an experienced mental health services researcher and Chartered Psychologist.
-Prior to joining the University of Manchester, I conducted extensive research with sensitive populations in Ireland, including patients who have attempted suicide, families and significant others bereaved by suicide, patients with severe and enduring mental health issues, and co-design with people with intellectual disabilities.
-My PhD with University College Dublin was a mixed-method investigation of psychological models of suicidal behaviour in psychiatric outpatients.
-My Masters focused on research methods with sensitive populations.
-Prior to academic research, I worked in community mental health care for people with chronic and enduring psychosis or bipolar disorder.
+Prior to joining the University of Manchester, I conducted extensive mixed-methods research (quantitative, qualitative, co-design, and participatory research methods) on sensitive topics in Ireland, including with patients who have attempted suicide, families and significant others bereaved by suicide, patients with severe and enduring mental health issues, and people with intellectual disabilities.
+My PhD in Public Health and Population Science from University College Dublin, was a mixed-method investigation of psychological models of suicidal behaviour in psychiatric outpatients.
+Prior to academic research, I worked in mental health care for people with chronic and enduring psychosis and/or bipolar disorder.

-BA (Hons, First), M.S.c (Applied Social Research), PhD (Public Health & Population Science)
+BA Psychology (Hons, First), M.S.c (Applied Social Research), PhD (Public Health & Population Science)